-Conditions of service for the Chief Fire Officer/Chief Executive (CFO/CEX), Deputy Chief Fire Officer (DCFO) and Assistant Chief Fire Officer (ACFO) have been aligned with those set out in the National Joint Council for Brigade Managers of Fire and Rescue Services Constitution and Scheme of Conditions of Service.
-A decision by the CFO on 20 June 2016, aligned the pay award for the non-operational Director of Support Services (DSS) to those set out in the National Joint Council for Brigade Managers of Fire and Rescue Services.
+A new Senior Leadership Team (SLT) structure was put in place with effect from 1 December 2021.
+This structure retains four positions designated as Chief Fire Officer/Chief Executive (CFO/CEX), Deputy Chief Executive/Director of Corporate Services (DCEX), Deputy Chief Fire Officer/Director of Operations and Collaboration (DCFO) and Assistant Chief Fire Officer/Director of Service Delivery (ACFO) Conditions of service for the CFO/CEX, DCFO, DCEX and ACFO are aligned with those set out in the National Joint Council for Brigade Managers of Fire and Rescue Services Constitution and Scheme of Conditions of ServiceThe DCEX is aligned to the Joint National Council for Joint Chief Officers of Local Authorities - Constitution, Conditions of Service, and Salaries document; A decision by the CFO on 20 June 2016, aligned the pay award for the non-operational Director (DCEX position) to those set out in the National Joint Council for Brigade Managers of Fire and Rescue Services.

-CFO/CEX, DCFO, ACFO and the DSS are each placed on a five point pay range set by the Fire Authority:
+The CFO/CEX, DCEX, DCFO and ACFO are each placed on a five point pay range set by the Fire Authority: